MrAhile/K8s-CKA/2-Workloads/daemonset.md

           path: /var/log/pods
 ```

 2. Create the DaemonSet.
-Where are the pods scheduled ?
+Where are the Pods scheduled ?

 Creation of the DaemonSet